 Like Brazil, Colombia also has currency controls, so wiring money into and out of Colombia requires some extra steps and takes a bit more time, given that the money has to be “declared” when entering and exiting.

-Mexico is still the #1 overseas destination for its fellow North Americans, with more than a million American expats calling it home, myself included.
+Mexico is still the #1 overseas destination and place to find affordable second homes for its fellow North Americans, with more than a million American expats calling it home, myself included.
 Also, about 500,000 foreigners own homes in Mexico.
 These expats are enjoying a low cost of living at today’s exchange rates, while new arrivals are getting some good property bargains.

 Properties trade in U.S. dollars or Mexican pesos.
 The latter is where your increased buying power lies.